tmtsoftware/csw/docs/src/main/commons/multiple-components.md

 ## Creating an Assembly

 Similar to the HCD in the previous page, to create an assembly, the component developer needs to implement the `ComponentHandlers`.
 More details about implementing ComponentHandlers can be found @ref:[here](./create-component.md#handlers).

 ## Component Configuration (ComponentInfo)

 Also similar  to the HCD, we will need to create a ComponentInfo file for the Assembly.
-The following shows an example ComponentInfo file for an Assembly:
+The following shows an example of ComponentInfo file for an Assembly:

 ```